MartinPannenbaecker/Sensors/README.md

 # Sensors
-C-Code with basic functions to communicate with several sensors
+C-Files with basic functions to communicate with several sensors

 So far:
 - Si7020 temperature and humidity sensor